retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 default: `<not set>`

 On import, import note-like fields in this comma-separated list to the `extra` field, unless the note has rich text.
+## importPlaceEvent

+default: `inproceedings,conference,presentation,talk`

+During import of bib(la)tex, these types will be treated as event-like, in which case if an entry has both an `location` and an `address` field, the `location` will go to Zotero's `Place` field.
+In all other instances, `address` will go to `Place`.

 ## importSentenceCaseQuoted

 default: `yes`